 Amateur Contact Log (AC Log) - Under the Settings menu in ACLog, choose Application Programming Interface.
 Enable the TCP API Server option and set a port number, the default of 1100 is fine.
 Then click Done and restart ACLog.
 In the Location panel in the S.A.T., choose ACLog, enter the IP address for the computer running ACLog and enter the port that ACLog is listening on.
 (Ensure you are running version 184.108.40.206 or later of ACLog).
 (Also, thank you to N3FJP for making this happen)

-When a satellite sets below the horizon the S.A.T. normally stops tracking the satellite and enters idle mode.
+When a satellite sets below the horizon the S.A.T. normally stops tracking (at -2° elevation) the satellite and enters idle mode.
 This is a safety feature to prevent unintended movement of the rotator.
 If however, you want to keep tracking you can click the CONTINUOUS button.
 The button will change to green when enabled.
 Now when a satellite sets, a new AOS and LOS is calculated and the antenna will move when the satellite reaches AOS.
 Use caution with this setting since your rotator will move again when the satellite reaches AOS.

 Rotator & Rig Server

 Your S.A.T. is also and Hamlib compatible rotator and rig control server.
 In this way you can continue to use your favorite satellite tracking program in lieu of the built in tracking of the S.A.T.
 (This feature has only been tested with GPredict)